-Update: April 1, 2015 Important Notice for Producers who missed the March 31, 2015 License Renewal Deadline: Vermont Producer type licenses expired on March 31, 2015.
-Accordingly, the license of a Producer who did not renew as of March 31, 2015 has now lapsed.
+IMPORTANT NOTICE: Vermont Individual type licenses for Adjusters, Appraisers, Consultants, Reinsurance Intermediaries, Surplus Lines Brokers and Life Settlement Broker licenses renewed on March 31, 2016.
+Accordingly, the license of an Individual who did not renew as of March 31, 2016 has now lapsed.
 Vermont does not have a “grace period” for a license renewal, and a license cannot be “reactivated”.
-Producers, whose license has lapsed, must apply for a new license in order to sell, solicit or negotiate insurance in Vermont.
-In order to apply for a license, in the right hand column under Licensing Information, choose the license type you need, and follow the instructions listed under How to Apply for a License.
+Individuals, whose license has lapsed, must apply for a new license.
+In order to apply for a license, choose the license type on the main page and follow the instructions listed under How to Apply for a License.

 The Department is pleased to announce it is now accepting ADHS applications.
 An applicant applying for a license who has designated a home state will be able to obtain a Vermont adjuster license electronically using the National Insurance Producer Registry (NIPR).
 Individuals that already hold a Vermont non-resident adjuster license and have designated a home state will be able to renew electronically using their ADHS.
 Please note, Vermont does not allow non-resident adjusters to designate Vermont as a home state at this time.